-Query By Committee (QBC): Query by committee [20], is a simple but potentially computationally heavier method that combines knowledge from an ensemble of ML models, chosen by the user, where each model in the ensemble is trained on the labeled data pool and used to score the unlabeled data.
-A measure of disagreement among the models is computed for each instance based on the model scores.
-Instances rank higher for higher disagreement.
-Often, it also assumes that the scores are well calibrated probabilities.
-Thus, here we introduce an alternative measure of disagreement, among the models in the committee, that is insensitive to whether or not the scores output by each model are calibrated as probabilities.
+Query By Committee: In this policy we introduce an alternative measure of disagreement, among the models in the committee, that is insensitive to whether or not the scores output by each model are calibrated as probabilities.
 This can be important if the committee contains a mixture of models with and without a probabilistic outcome.
-For each model in the committee, we rank the unlabeled instances by descending model score and compute the average pairwise absolute difference of ranks between any two models.
+For each model in the committee, we rank the unlabeled pool instances by descending model score and compute the average pairwise absolute difference of ranks between any two models.
 Instances on which the models disagree will have very different rankings across models.
+In the experiments we use a committee with: a Random Forest with 100 trees and maximum depths of 3, an L2 regularized Logistic Regression, a Gaussian naive Bayes classifier, and a Gradient Boosting Classifier with 100 estimators.2

-Expected Model Change (EMC): The basic principle of this method [19] is to query the instance that is expected to change the model the most.
-We use the simplest approach in the literature where: i) a gradient-based classifier is trained on the labeled data pool, ii) for each unlabeled instance, the expected gradient norm for the given instance is computed assuming that the model parameters are near an optimum of the model's loss function and, iii) the unlabeled pool instances are ranked so that instances with larger expected gradient are prioritized.
-A related method that is often impractical is Expected Error Reduction [17], which requires retraining the model for all label assignments for each possible query.
+Expected Model Change: For this method, we use the simplest approach in the literature.
+First a gradient-based classifier is trained on the labeled data pool.
+Then, for each unlabeled instance, the expected gradient norm for the given instance is computed assuming that the model parameters are near an optimum of the model's loss function.
+Finally, the unlabeled pool instances are ranked so that instances with larger expected gradient are prioritized.
+In our implementation, we use a logistic regression with L2 regularization.